-At the date of initial application of IFRS 16, the Company recognized \$22 million in "Right-of-use assets", \$18 million in "Lease liabilities", \$17 million in "Noncurrent lease liabilities", \$4 million in "Lease receivable" and \$9 million in "Noncurrent lease receivable" in the consolidated statements of financial position as well as \$2 million in the beginning balance of Retained earnings.
+At the date of initial application of IFRS 16, the Company recognized \$22 million in "Rightof-use assets", \$18 million in "Lease liabilities", \$17 million in "Noncurrent lease liabilities", \$4 million in "Lease receivable" and \$9 million in "Noncurrent lease receivable" in the statements of financial position as well as \$2 million in the beginning balance of Retained earnings.
 The discount rate applied to lease liabilities at initial application of IFRS 16 is 3.2%.
 As a lessee, the Company has leases for office space, tanks and vessels under noncancelable lease terms expiring through 2033 with renewal options provided under various conditions.
 The lease term is calculated from the commencement date, the date that a lessor makes an underlying asset available for use.
-During the year ended March 31, 2020, the Company modified certain lease and sublease agreements, which caused increases of \$5 million in "Right-of-use assets", \$11 million in "Noncurrent lease liabilities", \$5 million in "Noncurrent lease receivable" and a decrease of \$1 million in "Lease liabilities" in the consolidated statements of financial position.
-Refer to Note 13 for the maturity analysis of lease liabilities as of March 31, 2020.
+The Company may modify certain lease and sublease agreements during the term of the contracts.
+During fiscal year ended March 31, 2021, lease modifications caused increases of \$10 million in "Right-of-use assets", \$2 million in "Lease liabilities" and \$9 million in "Noncurrent lease liabilities" in the statements of financial position.
+During fiscal year ended March 31, 2020, lease modifications caused increases of \$5 million in "Right-of-use assets", \$11 million in "Noncurrent lease liabilities", \$5 million in "Noncurrent lease receivable" and a decrease of \$1 million in "Lease liabilities" in the statements of financial position.
+Refer to Note 13 for the maturity analysis of lease liabilities.